Durrës Expedition: Expedition

 Louis of Évreux's brother Charles II of Navarre, who was King of Navarre.

 Karl Thopia, who was Prince of Albania, was related to Joanna of Durazzo, and distantly to Louis of Évreux through his mother, Hélène of Anjou.

 The final effort by Louis of Évreux to assert his claim to the Kingdom of Albania and restore its rule began in the early 1370s.
 In 1372, the ranks of the a group of mercenaries from Navarre, known as the Navarrese Company, began to swell after Louis enlisted Enguerrand VII de Coucy, who orchestrated the recruitment of 500 Lancers and 500 mounted archers from Gascony.
 These troops were assembled to support the campaign to conquer the Kingdom of Albania.
 Under the terms of the agreement, Louis was to pay de Coucy 15,000 florins upfront, with another 15,000 due upon the completion of the service, which was set to last for one year.
 The contract also specified that the army was to be assembled within a year, and any barons or powerful figures from Albania who were captured while rebelling against Louis were to be handed over for ransom.
 However, Karl Thopia and Gjergj I Balsha, two long-time enemies of Louis, were treated differently: they had a fixed ransom of 1,000 ducats each, rather than being subject to the general ransom terms.
 Louis also enlisted four companies of knights from Navarre to support his claim by 1376.
 The majority of the soldiers in the Navarrese Company, recruited mainly between 1375 and 1376, came from Navarre and Gascony.
-They received a monthly payment of 30 florins of Aragon, with the enrolment lists preserved in the Archives of the Cámara de Comptos in Pampeluna.
+They received a monthly payment of 30 florins of Aragon, with the enrolment lists preserved in the Archives of the Cámara de Comptos in Pamplona.

 The soldiers from Navarre and Gascony made extensive preparations for the invasion of Albania.
 However, scant information is available regarding the Albanian expedition overall.
 Louis garnered substantial martial support in the form of men-at-arms from his brother Charles II, the King of Navarre, and monetary support amounting to 50,000 ducats from Charles V, the King of France.
 The Navarrese Company was led by four individuals: Pedro de la Saga and Mahiot de Coquerel, both chamberlains of the Navarrese king; John de Urtubia; and Garro (or Guarro), who is documented as a squire.
 The battle for the city began in the midsummer of 1376, and Louis and the Navarrese Company were successful in occupying Durrës, which reestablished the Kingdom of Albania.